thetti27/IELTSHelper/README.md

 ## Config and Setup

-Once you have set up Composer and WSL and adding
+Once you have set up Composer and WSL and you have to install PHP and ensure that you are running Laravel 9 in order to run this project.

+To clone this in your local repository run the command.

+git clone

 ## Laravel Sponsors